ass45sin/whisper_diarize/README.md

             (Refer to WhisperX documentation or Hugging Face for other model sizes or sources like `openai/whisper-<size>` if you are using the standard Whisper portion, though WhisperX primarily uses its own converted model format like `faster-whisper`).
         *   You will need the local file path to the *directory* containing these model files (e.g., `/path/to/your/cloned/faster-whisper-large-v3`).

-    *   **Configuration (Placeholder):**
+    *   **Configuration:**
-        *   Currently, these local paths for pyannote and WhisperX models need to be passed directly to the core functions (`load_pipeline`, `load_whisper_model`) in `diarize_huggingface_cli.py`.
-        *   Future updates will add UI elements and/or CLI arguments for easier configuration of these local paths.
+        *   Provide the paths to these local model folders using the **"Local Pyannote Model Path"** and **"Local Whisper Model Path"** fields in the Gradio interface (or the equivalent CLI options).
-        *   If local paths are correctly configured and models are valid, Hugging Face login may not be required for offline operation.
+        *   If valid local paths are supplied, the tool loads the models directly from disk and Hugging Face login is not required.

 ### Setup and Dependency Check Flow
 This diagram illustrates the general flow of checking system requirements, including options for online and offline model setup.